Esri/hadoop-for-geoevent/README.md

 Installing the transport and connector:

 1. Copy the *.jar files under the 'target' sub-folder(s) into the [ArcGIS-GeoEvent-Extension-Install-Directory]/deploy folder.
-2. Open the ArcGIS GeoEvent Extension Manager, go to the 'Site -> Configuration Store' page and import the HDFS_Connector.xml file.
+2. Open the ArcGIS GeoEvent Manager, go to the 'Site -> Configuration Store' page and import the HDFS_Connector.xml file.

 ## Requirements